TLCLauraB/python-challenge/README.md

 I used the Python code as per the module and utilized Pandas as a functions library.
 I debugged using Jupyter Notebooks but converted the files back over to Python to ensure compliance with the homework assignment.

+You may also notice several commented-out function calls that I labeled 'Test for Success'.
+These were milestone tests for me to make sure the functions I was calling were actually performing as desired before incorporating into the whole.

-I also utilized the following websites:
+I utilized the following websites:

-### Web Sites Used
+## Web Sites Used

 Automate the Boring Stuff with Python
 * https://automatetheboringstuff.com/